Romantic comedy novels (‘rom-coms’) are too often overlooked by smart women that consider themselves ‘serious’ readers.

 Jordan has boldly presented a different slant on mental illness and poses the question, ‘At what point does uniqueness become an illness?’
 At the same time, this dark exploration is wrapped up in what is essentially a very sweet love story that explores the classic questions of how much must one compromise ones individuality to form a lasting relationship.
 Find out more >>

-Which of our top romantic comedy novels will you be adding to your reading list?
+Which of our top romantic comedy books will you be adding to your reading list?

-UPDATE: Another title I feel compelled to recommend is If Kisses Cured Cancer by T S Hawken.
+UPDATE: While perhaps better categorised as ‘smart women’s romantic drama’, another title I feel compelled to recommend is If Kisses Cured Cancer by T S Hawken.
 You know that marketing spin, “it will have you in tears of joy, sorrow and laughter”… in the case of this novel, it is actually true!